KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 >3.
 Ready for a challenge?
 How about generating a new component for your "About" page, and add a new route named 'about'.
 Add the new route to the route array.
 Read more from Angular's [route order documentation](https://angular.io/guide/router#route-order) to understand where to add the new route definition in the array.
 >4.
 Update the header and footer of the app (the title and copyright) to use variables defined inside the `AppComponent` and use data binding to display the text.

+# Take a quiz and provide feedback

+We want to hear from you!
+Take a [short quiz about Angular and let us know what you liked and how we can do better](https://forms.gle/m3gAGfS5WDB3skEJ9)!

 # Answer key

 >[!CODECHECK]